 This is a common question, and the honest answer is: not easily, and not legally on a student visa.

-Malta’s student visa does not typically permit part-time work.
+Malta’s student visa does not usually permit part-time work.
 If you’re on a short Schengen visa, working is completely off the table.
-If you’re on a National Visa (Type D), you would need a separate work permit, which is difficult to obtain while holding a student status.
+If you’re on a National Visa (Type D), you would need a separate work permit, which is hard to get while you hold student status.

-• Saving before you travel — many students budget carefully and don’t need to work
+• Saving before you travel, since many students budget carefully and don’t need to work

 • Looking for remote work (online) if your visa allows it